mjhea0/mjhea0.github.com/_posts/2020/2020-04-07-dockerizing-a-react-app.markdown

 ## Next Steps

 With that, you should now be able to add React to a larger Docker-powered project for both development and production environments.
-If you'd like to learn more about working with React and Docker along with building and testing microservices, check out the [Microservices with Docker, Flask, and React](https://testdriven.io/) course.
+If you'd like to learn more about working with React and Docker along with building and testing microservices, check out the [Microservices with Docker, Flask, and React](https://testdriven.io/bundle/microservices-with-docker-flask-and-react/) course bundle at [TestDriven.io](https://testdriven.io).